ygguser/simple_sites_directory/README.md

  * Give the web server write access to this directory and and write access to the `database.db` file
  * Add a cron job: `0 */1 * * * /path/to/sites_dir/checkavailability.sh >/dev/null 2>&1` (hourly site availability check and html files regeneration)
  * The permissions for the files `site/index.html*`, `site/categories.html*` must be that they can be changed from both the cron job and the web server
+ * If you want to receive notifications about changes in the list of sites in telegram, fill in the parameters in the file `php-backend/ygg_telegram_notify.php`

 These scripts are currently used on the [Yggdrasil](https://yggdrasil-network.github.io/) network at this address: http://[300:529f:150c:eafe::1]/